Requirements and Curriculum

 You must receive a grade of C or higher for all prerequisite courses or their equivalents.
 You must have taken your basic science prerequisites within the past 10 years; your nutrition courses, within the past five years.

-If you have not completed all prerequisite courses before submitting your application, you will still be considered for the program if no more than two prerequisite courses are outstanding before the application deadline, and you can demonstrate proof of enrollment in the remaining prerequisite courses in your application prior to the start of the program.
+If you have not completed all prerequisite courses before submitting your application, you will still be considered for the program if no more than two prerequisite courses are outstanding before the application deadline and you can demonstrate proof of enrollment in the remaining prerequisite courses in your application before the start of the program.
 A screenshot demonstrating course enrollment is sufficient.

 To discuss course equivalency, please contact Program Director Nicole Klem, MS, RDN, at nlklem@buffalo.edu.